 2. Get Hosting for Your Website

-3. Decide Which Platform to Build Your Website on
+3. Decide Which Platform to Setup Your Website

 4. Create Your Content